 - Make your lavender syrup ahead of time so it has time to chill in the refrigerator before you make your cocktails.
 Use any kind of martini glass or coupe glass for serving this cocktail.

-Making Lavender Syrup
+Make Homemade Lavender Syrup

 How to Make Your Lavender Cocktails Purple